strangerstudios/pmpro-advanced-levels-shortcode/readme.txt

 http://www.paidmembershipspro.com/2015/02/new-plugin-with-advanced-options-for-membership-levels-page-display/

 == Changelog ==
+= .2.2
+* ENHANCEMENT: Updating stylesheet for WordPress 4.7 and new Twenty Seventeen theme support.

 = .2.1
 * ENHANCEMENT: Moving all individual layouts into separate template files.
 * BUG: Fixed responsive layout for small screens when using 2, 3, or 4 columns.